 Also other crops that previously would not yield anything are currently in the process of producing fruit.
 This is the case of pepper and tomato plants!
 However I have also found that is very important to build strong trellis to grow some of these crops because I tried doing it by using only string without support at the top and what happens is that as the plants grow and become heavier the string is pulled down so the leaves of the crops start to stack one on top of the other.

 This is very bad because when leaves stack in this way malicious insects can more easily lay their eggs or make home of those leaves and eat them.
-Also is more easy for bacterial infection to occur which kills the inmune system of the plant because the leaves can trap water which contains microbes which are active can can cause disease.
+Also is more easy for bacterial infection to occur which kills the inmune system of the plant because the leaves can trap water which contains microbes which are active and can cause disease.
 They are just doing their job of decomposing and eating anything which is not healthy.
 As a rule of thumb is important that leafs have sufficient space for air to circulate because this prevents bacterial and fungal infection and also it can prevent insects from laying larva and their eggs in the plants.
-At the same time, is important to set windbreaks to prevent too strong air circulation because strong air can cause tender trees which are young to break and even more mature trees could have their branches heavy branches severed if winds are too strong!
+At the same time, is important to set windbreaks to prevent too strong air circulation because strong air can cause tender trees which are young to break and even more mature trees could have their heavy branches severed if winds are too strong!

 The tree in the picture above I had to add bricks because the wind made the stem break.
 I’m hoping it will still prosper.
 Sometimes when plant stems suffer trauma the tree will produce hormones which will allow it to lay more roots where the damage took place if more soil is added to the area.
 So I did just this and also added support in the form of small strong branches to keep the tree from collapsing again when there is a lot of win.
 One other thing I did was to apply root hormone to the area that was damaged to help the tree regrow roots that will help it recover.